 What is ‘THE WHY’ behind the product?
 Why it is essential for every Product Manager to identify it?

-THE WHY of the product defines its purpose that can unambiguously articulate why is the product built both from the perspective of Organization and customers.
+THE WHY behind the product can unambiguously articulate why the product is built both from the perspective of Organization and customers.
 Further, the Organization beliefs lay the foundation for the purpose, together they define how the product is built and evolved, and they provide a framework for decision-making governing the product.
 Whatever a Product Manager does in relation to the product – strategy, vision, roadmapping, marketing, pricing etc. is eventually tied to one single element called ‘THE Purpose’.

-What does your Organization believe in – Is the new product built upon that foundation of belief?
+What does your Organization believe in – Is the product built upon that foundation of belief?
 New product built without any belief sans purpose.
 What the new product could do and how it could do does not define the purpose.
 Those are transactional items purpose is much bigger.
 Purpose underlined by a strong belief puts every stakeholder involved with building the new product in a state of self-actualization where they are inspired and motivated to do what they do.
-Purpose can also define the marketing message that will drive customer preferences towards the new product.
+Purpose can also define the marketing message that will make customers believe in the product believe in what it does.
 The difference between good and great product lay in its ability to define why.

 The difference between good and great product lay in its ability to define why

 Conceptualization of the new product should happen upon a fundamental foundation that characterizes the belief of the Organization.
-The belief that eventually dictates what product should stand for, why does it exist and what it is intended to achieve.
-Food for thought, what does great companies like Apple, Google, Facebook, Toyota, Honda etc. believe in, are n’t their products direct reflection of what they believe.
+The belief that eventually dictates what the product should stand for, why does it exist and how it is intended to achieve the desired functionality.
+Food for thought, what does great companies like Apple, Google, Facebook, Amazon, Netflix (or even older companies like Toyota) etc. believe in, are n’t their products direct reflection of what they believe.
 Therefore, every new product built should embody the beliefs and the new product vision should be a reflection of those beliefs.

 What does Apple believe in – Shall I state ‘Innovation, Simplicity and Building Great Products’.